jizhilong/jvm-jit-compiler-high-memory-usage-case/README.md

 ## what is this
-This little java program shows that a jvm application may cause the jit compiler consume nearyly a gigabyte of memory, while keep the jvm heap size as small as tens of megabytes.
+This program shows that a jvm application may cause the jit compiler consume nearly a gigabyte of memory, while keep the jvm heap size as small as tens of megabytes.